Unzipping a canvas tent flap is not quite the same thing as opening stiff hotel curtains, but it’ll do.

 It is there when Sarah grills breakfast.

 She made shish kebabs this morning.
-They taste like love and canvas and smoke from a grill and tree bark.
+They taste like loneliness and canvas and smoke from a grill and tree bark.
 Also…a hint of elephant?

 Sarah’s cooking is always an experience.